$0 UAE Parent Rights Quick Reference

 Dubai: File a complaint through the KHDA digital portal under "Complaint against another party."
 Include your written request, the school's response (or lack of response), the fee invoices, and a clear statement of which KHDA directive has been violated.

 Abu Dhabi: File with ADEK's complaint system.
-Include the fee invoices, the base tuition amount, and the calculation showing the SEN charge exceeds 50% of tuition.
+Include the fee invoices, the base tuition amount, and the calculation showing the SEN charge exceeds the general 50% cap or the evidence that any claimed exception lacks approval or parental consent.

 Sharjah/Northern Emirates: File with SPEA or MOE respectively.